capelaum/capelaum/README.md

 - 🔭 I’m currently working on Web Development with HTML, CSS, JavaScript, PHP and a lot more other technologies, librarys and frameworks

-- 🌱 Currently learning to develop dinamic websites using JavaScript PHP with varied Databases
+- 🌱 Currently learning to develop dinamic websites using JavaScript & PHP with Databases

 ## ⚡ Some Facts